IOException in Java

 Explanation:

-• In the above program, we are encoding a given string using a not-supported encoding format.
+• In the above program, we encode a given string using a not-supported format.

 Conclusion

 • IOException is a checked exception which occurs at compile time.
-It must be resolved to execute a Java program.
+It must be resolved before executing a Java program.

-• IOException is the base class of a lot of checked exceptions which are thrown while reading files, directories, and streams.
+• IOException is the base class of many checked exceptions thrown while reading files, directories, and streams.

-• The try and catch block is used to avoid IOException.
+• The try and catch block avoids IOException.

-• FileNotFoundException, UnsupportedEncodingException, DirectoryNotFoundException are some of the subclasses of IOException class.
+• FileNotFoundException, UnsupportedEncodingException, and DirectoryNotFoundException are some of the subclasses of the IOException class.